KAF Gluten-Free Bread and Pizza Mix Review

 I checked the product description to make sure it could be used in a bread machine.

 When I made the bread KAF had a special tips page for making the mix in a bread machine.
+(I don’t think this page exists any longer.)
 There were two methods for making the bread.
 Both of them involved the home made cycle of the bread machine, not the gluten-free cycle.

-I followed the “simple” instructions as per the KAF website.
+I followed the instructions as per the KAF website:

 - Add 1 teaspoon baking powder to the mix, in addition to the other ingredients called for.